 This post may contain affiliate links.
 Please see my full disclosure policy for more details.

 I’ve hesitated to publish this post for a long time.
 I’ve gone through several drafts of it—probably twelve, actually—and deleted every one of them.
-I was afraid of what people would think.
-But many of you have expressed an interest in seeing more “life stuff” on this blog, and given the frustrations I’ve been dealing with, particularly in these past couple weeks, I’ve come to learn that sometimes just the act of sharing your burdens makes them lighter.
+I was afraid of what people would think–my chronic illness is very stigmatized.
+But I’ve come to learn that sometimes just the act of sharing your burdens makes them lighter.
 That taking ownership of something really, really tough is the first step to overcoming it.
 And I want to overcome this.

 I had gone to a doctor one day after school with my dad to get a sports physical done.
 Several of my friends that year decided to join the newly formed softball team, so I figured I would too.
 I’m not athletic.
 I don’t even really enjoy team sports.
 But I figured everyone else was doing it and it was the spring of my senior year of high school, so why the heck not?